MakoDoli/worldwise/README.md

 src/contexts/CitiesContext.jsx

 ### 🌐 Leaflet
 to use Leaflet for MAP and LOCATIONS use react-leaflet library, copy <Mapcontainer> jsx and import css link from starting files of Leaflet. create state for map position: const [mapPosition, setMapPosition] = useState([40, 0]) (any desirable coordinates)

+### 📆 Date-picker library

+run npm i react-datepicker, import css link from documentation, use <DatePicker /> jsx with onChange and selected props to set and store date state - const [date, setDate] = useState(new Date())